Sanglorian/orcus/Orcus Classes and Powers - current.md

 **Effect:** The target is marked until you use this power again.
 While this target is marked, if it makes an attack that does not include you as a target, and it hits, you can - as an immediate action - reduce the damage to any one target of the attack by 5 + your Constitution modifier (Level 11: 10 + your Constitution modifier; Level 21: 15 + your Constitution modifier).
 You must be within 10 of the target in order to do so.

 ### Powers
 You can choose powers from your class disciplines.
 When you do so, you can replace any reference to the discipline's key ability with Intelligence instead.
-You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your subclass.
+You can replace any reference to the discipline's secondary ability or abilities with the secondary ability linked to your talent.

 **Class Disciplines:**